carlbeattie2000/EventLibraryIn40Languages/example_program_requirements.md

-`The purpose of this document is to lay down what each example program using the library in each language should do.`
+`The purpose of this document is to lay down what each library's base functionality should be and what each example program using the library in each language should do.`

-*Note*: We will include a server which we will use for each programing language example.
-It will be reachable @ `http://localhost:3344`

 For the purpose of this example, we will build an tiny section of a order confirmation frontend.
 The program should read and parse a list of the orders provided inside `example_orders.txt` then place them into an array/list.